lappsgrid-services/ServiceValidator/docs/components/splitters/Readme.md

 ### Running splitters using LSD

 We run the splitters exactly the same way as specified in the GalaxyMod XML wrappers.
-More specifically we have the following invocation (all the be run from the `tools` directory):
+More specifically we have the following invocation (all to be run from the `tools` directory):

 ```
 lsd common/invoke_vassar.lsd stanford.splitter_2.0.0 INPUT OUTPUT